NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     (default = affineepipolar)

     When ``alignment-method`` is set to ``local_epipolar``,
-    the images are divided into small tiles of size ``--corr-tile-size`` expanded by a padding of ``--sgm-collar-size``, epipolar alignment is applied to each pair of tiles, making the stereo disparity horizontal, then a desired 1D correlation algorithm (specified via ``--stereo-algorithm``) finds this disparity.
+    the images are divided into small tiles of size ``--corr-tile-size`` expanded by a padding of
+    ``--sgm-collar-size``, epipolar alignment is
+    applied to each pair of tiles, making the stereo disparity horizontal, then a desired 1D correlation algorithm (specified via ``--stereo-algorithm``) finds this disparity :cite:`de2014automatic`.
     Then the local alignment is undone for each disparty, the resulting disparties are merged and blended across the tiles, ASP's subpixel refinement is applied, if set via ``--subpixel-mode``, the combined disparity is filtered, and triangulation is performed.
 This mode works only with ``parallel_stereo``.

     When ``alignment-method`` is set to ``affineepipolar``, ``stereo``